 The collapse of evacuated areas

 Construction companies and third parties on construction sites have a duty to their workers and to the public to comply with safety regulations to help keep work sites injury free.
 Handling of materials, equipment, and work is regulated by OSHA to minimize the risks of injury or death.
 If you are a construction worker, you are probably covered by workers’ compensation, but it may not fully compensate you for your losses.
 However, if a third party (other than your employer or a co-worker) contributed to your accident and injuries, you may be entitled to file a civil claim for compensation against that party.
 Potentially liable parties may include contractors, subcontractors, and manufacturers of equipment, machinery, and tools.

 Construction accidents are complex cases involving OSHA regulations, complicated medical issues, and multiple potentially responsible parties.
 Our experienced Gwinnett County construction accident attorneys can investigate your accident to determine fault and liability, collect and preserve evidence, craft legal strategies to support your claim, negotiate skillfully with insurance companies, and fight for your rights in court, if necessary.

 Serious construction accidents can be fatal or cause catastrophic work injuries with life-altering consequences for the victim.
 If you have been injured in a construction accident, call Bross, McAllister & Williams, LLC at (770) 225-4710 or contact us online as soon as possible to get a dedicated legal advocate by your side.
-We serve Peachtree Corners, Duluth, Snellville and all major cities in Gwinnett County, GA.
+We serve Atlanta, Peachtree Corners, Duluth, Snellville and all major cities in Gwinnett County, Georgia.